janpetzold/prince2-foundation-summary/README.md

 - Plan: PPD in SU, plan created/baselined in IS, updated in SB, final update in Closing

 ### Pre-project ###
-- before the actual project starts
+- before the actual project starts, contains Starting Up and Directing a project
 - first, create a project mandate document (trigger for the project, what is desired)
 - verify that project is worthwhile (prevent poor projects from starting)
 - PB reviews the **Project Brief** and decides to initiate the project

-### IS ###
+### Initiaton Stage ###
+- purpose: gives direction and scope of project, forms the "contract" between PB and PM
 - define product quality, project timeline, costs, risk analysis and commitment of resources
-- assemble Project Initiation Documentation
-- purpose: gives direction and scope of project, forms the "contract" between PB and PM
-- PID contains almost all project information to date (Project Plan, BC, Strategy documents, Risk Register, Team Plan)
+- assemble PID, PID contains almost all project information to date (Project Plan, BC, Strategy documents, Risk Register, Team Plan)
 - create BC and Benefits Review Plan
 - create project and stage plan
 - project board gets the PID and authorizes the project